Corey Seager Player Props: Rangers vs. Astros

 Astros Pitching Rankings

-- The 9.3 strikeouts per nine innings compiled by the Astros pitching staff ranks seventh in MLB.
+- The Astros pitching staff ranks seventh in the league with a collective 9.3 strikeouts per nine innings.

-- Astros pitchers combine to rank 15th in baseball in home runs surrendered (88 total, 1.1 per game).
+- The Astros rank 14th in baseball in home runs given up (90 total, 1.1 per game).

-- The Astros are sending Blanco (1-0) out to make his fifth start of the season.
-He is 1-0 with a 4.63 ERA and 37 strikeouts through 35 2/3 innings pitched.

-- In his most recent time out on Saturday against the Los Angeles Dodgers, the righty went six innings, allowing three earned runs while surrendering two hits.
+- In his most recent time out on Sunday against the Los Angeles Dodgers, the righty went six innings, allowing one earned run while surrendering three hits.

-- The 29-year-old has an ERA of 4.63, with 9.5 strikeouts per nine innings, in 13 games this season.
-Opposing hitters have a .259 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.